Russ Feingold: 2004

-In the 2004 Senate election, Feingold defeated the Republican candidate, businessman Tim Michels, by 11 percentage points (55%-44%), earning a third term.
+In the 2004 Senate election, Feingold defeated the Republican nominee, businessman Tim Michels, by 11 percentage points (55%-44%), earning a third term.
 During the campaign, Feingold refrained from imposing spending caps on himself as he had in the past, and raised and spent almost $11 million.
-In 2004, Feingold spent nearly $3.7 million, or about 67%, more than his opponent.
+He spent nearly $3.7 million, or about 67%, more than his opponent.
 PolitiFact.com rated Feingold's frequent assertion that he had been outspent by opponents in every U.S. Senate election "pants on fire."

 In late December 2004, Feingold was appointed to be one of four deputy whips for the Senate Democrats.

 2010

 Feingold was defeated for reelection on November 2, 2010, by Oshkosh businessman Ron Johnson, 52% to 47%.

 2016

 On May 14, 2015, Feingold announced his candidacy for U.S. Senate against the incumbent, Republican Ron Johnson.

 In his 2016 campaign, Feingold said he would no longer adhere to his longstanding pledge to raise the majority of his campaign funds from Wisconsin residents.
 Feingold said the pledge had been made on an election-to-election basis and no longer made sense.
 As of March 2016, Feingold had raised the most money among all U.S. Senate candidates challenging an incumbent.
 Nearly three-fourths of his individual contributions were from outside Wisconsin.

 Groups financially supporting Feingold's election bid included Planned Parenthood, the League of Conservation Voters, American Bridge 21st Century, and the National Abortion Rights Action League.
 In May 2016, Senator Bernie Sanders endorsed Feingold and engaged in fundraising for him.

-In the November 8, 2016, general election, Feingold was defeated by Johnson.
-Feingold received slightly less than 47%, and Johnson received slightly more than 50%, of the vote.
+In the November 8, 2016, general election, Feingold lost to Johnson with 47% of the vote to Johnson's 51%.